ResearchComputing/Documentation/docs/compute/rclone.md

-## Use rclone to back up directory on macOS to PetaLibrary
+## Use rclone to back up directory to PetaLibrary

-This is a guide to making a backup of a local directory on a macOS system to a PetaLibrary allocation. rclone is available for many architectures, and while the exact commands may differ, the general steps to follow are the same.
+This is a guide to making a backup of a local directory on your laptop or lab server to a PetaLibrary allocation.
+The method employs the software _rclone_, which is available for many architectures.
+While the following tutorial is tailored for a MacOS user, the general steps to follow are the same and are relevant for Windows and Linux users too.

 ### Generate public/private keypair on login.rc.colorado.edu